Hoka Hey Motorcycle Challenge

 The Hoka Hey Motorcycle Challenge is a motorcycle endurance challenge.
 Entry is limited to riders of American-made V-twin-style motorcycles.
 It is named after a rallying call of the Sioux Indians and is designed to test the participants’ physical, mental and emotional boundaries.

 The inaugural 2010 challenge took participants along a mandatory route on back roads across the United States and Canada.
-The route crossed numerous mountain ranges, 33 Indian reservations, 25 national forests, eight deserts and six national parks.
+The route crossed multiple mountain ranges, 33 Indian reservations, 25 national forests, eight deserts and six national parks.

 Challenge routes travel secondary roads with directions revealed at a series of specific checkpoints.
 The event guidelines prohibit speeding and require contenders to sleep outside throughout the entire course.